-Shauna is a third grade teacher in Texas.
-This is what she had to say about implementing Reader's Theaters into her very own classroom:
+Have you used Readers Theater?
+Shauna is a third-grade teacher in Texas.
+This is what she had to say about implementing Readers Theater into her very own classroom:

 “At our school, we are required to integrate social studies into language arts.
 One way I found to do this is with Readers Theater.
 We are in the middle of an economics project-based learning.
 I found the economics Readers Theater to be just perfect.
 My class was so excited to try these and had a blast doing them.
 Over the course of the week, we learned about such things as goods and services, wants and needs, supply and demand, opportunity cost and being a responsible consumer, all through this Readers Theater.
 I literally had cheers each day when I would tell them it was time for reader's theater.